 LinkedIn posts are shorter updates having a limit of 3,000 characters.
 They’re similar to Facebook updates or tweets in that they’re quick and easy to read.
 And because they stay on your profile page, only your first-degree connections will see these updates in their feeds.

 Since LinkedIn posts have a character limit, they’re mostly packed with valuable information.
-You can tell at a glance what a certain post might be about and choose to scroll away or read further.
+You can tell at a glance what a particular post might be about and choose to scroll away or read further.

 LinkedIn Articles Pros and Cons